BATH, BODY & BEAUTY | Is topical weed your skin’s new dream come true?

 There’s a wide range of individual responses to all types of cannabis therapies.
 But this much we know: The endocannabinoid system is at play in nearly every skin function, says Dr. Tamas Biro, director of immunology at the University of Debrecen, Hungary, and adviser to a cannabis biotech research company.

-“This includes the skin barrier, which is very important for moisture retention, sebum production, and sweat-gland function, as well as skin-centric sensory functions such as pain and itch,” he told Elle magazine.
+“This includes the skin barrier, which is very important for moisture retention, sebum production, and sweat-gland function, as well as skin-centric sensory functions such as pain and itch,” he told Elle magazine in 2017.
 “But perhaps most important, it appears that the endocannabinoid system controls skin inflammation — so if an inflammatory or irritation challenge assaults the skin, the endocannabinoid system fights against it.”

-That anti-inflammatory effect, along with cannabis’s role in sebum regulation, makes it a potential powerhouse cosmetic ingredient, Biro says.
+That anti-inflammatory effect, along with cannabis’s role in sebum regulation, makes topical weed a potential powerhouse cosmetic ingredient, Biro says.
 Early lab tests show topical CBD can prevent the inflammation and oil overproduction associated with breakouts.

 We repeat: They won’t get you high.

-Because marijuana-infused skincare potions have no psychoactive properties, they’re ideal “gateway” products for curious new cannabis consumers and the broader marketplace: those who have no interest consuming cannabis or getting high but are seeking a topical solution for pain or smoother, healthier skin.
+Because most marijuana-infused skincare will not enter the bloodstream, they’re ideal “gateway” products for curious new cannabis consumers and the broader marketplace: those who have no interest in consuming cannabis or getting high but are seeking a topical solution for pain or smoother, healthier skin.

 “These products stay localized to that specific region and are responding to receptors in that region, so it’s tremendously effective to use a topical cannabis product,” says Kennedy.